steveklabnik/jujutsu-tutorial/src/customization/configuring-jj.md

 ```

 The value is an array of arguments, not a string to be parsed by a shell.
-Anything you type after the alias is appended, so `jj l --limit 3` works.
+Anything we type after the alias is appended, so `jj l --limit 3` works.

 ## Revset aliases

-This is the more interesting kind.
-Revsets are a language, and you can add words
+Revset aliases are a little more interesting.
+Revsets are a language, and we
-to it:
+can add our own words to it:

 ```toml
 [revset-aliases]